 It is Really Strong, and the High Lasts a Long Time

 While this is also a benefit for some people if you are new to cannabis you probably don’t want to jump right into using cannabis concentrates.
 Any product made out of cannabis resin is very strong.
 You can consult your local dispensary to see what type of concentrate and what particular strain might hold the correct level of potency for you.
 In general, concentrates contain more THC than flower buds.
 Typically flower bud is 10-25 percent THC while concentrates can be 50-95 percent THC.

 It Can Be Expensive

 You can’t fully discuss the true answer to “What are the pros and cons of smoking resin?” without addressing price.
 Live resin is by far one of the more expensive cannabis options out there.
 This is due to the expensive and technical process it takes to manufacture live resin, however, it uses the whole plant, which holds some great benefits.
-It is most popular amongst medical patients for that reason.
-Other options for concentrates that cost less are rosin, butane hash oil, hash, and CO2 oil.

 A Note About Smoking Burnt Resin

 If you go deep into cannabis forums, you might catch a story or two about someone smoking resin – as in the black, sticky tar that coats bongs, pipes, and other smoking devices.
 Believe it or not, this offensive substance can be collected and smoked in desperate times and will produce somewhat of a high.
 But just because you can do it does not mean you should do it.